Marvel characters Hollywood misunderstood – Introduction

 8. The Maximoff twins: Quicksilver and Scarlet Witch

 Well, I am sure all the people who dream of having Quick Silver’s power have conceived more ways of using it than Hollywood could fathom.
 It might be the costs of the special effects required or the fact that, in the little time Quicksilver appeared in X-Men Days of Future Past, he might have stolen the show.
 If there are only so many ways you can make a character go fast, there is actually many more ways that the action can help beyond speed, just a question of imagination.
 In addition, a little insight into the relationship with his sibling, the origin of his story, the circumstances in which his supposed father Magneto met and left his mother, are as many missing bits to relating to his character.
 At least it would settle once and for all how their powers were acquired, and why on earth all these superheroes keep on having children whose superpowers have nothing to do with that of their parents.
 Wait, I just realised the Avengers killed off Quick Silver!
 Oh Hollywood!
 Well there is always the “you-thought-I-was-dead surprise-I’m-not ” getaway (or dead-or-am-I, in short) so there is “hope”.
 Hmm.
-Still not sure there will be much left to explore: The incredibles’ Dash, X-Men’s version and DC Comics’ Flash might have dried the superficial well of its capacities and so there will be a need for Hollywood to properly think beyond the obvious and maybe stop killing off characters in lackadaisical manner to make up for lack of inspiration.
+Still not sure there will be much left to explore: The incredibles’ Dash, X-Men’s version and DC Comics’ Flash might have dried up the superficial well of its capacities and so there will be a need for Hollywood to properly think beyond the obvious and maybe stop killing off characters in lackadaisical manner to make up for lack of inspiration.